SamKelly-bi/E-Commerce-Pipeline-Project/Case_Study.md

 ## Business Problem

--Stakeholder: Executive Committee of the E-Commerce Company -Key Question: What trends can be identified in the customer, product, and review data, and how can these insights be leveraged to optimize performance and position the business as a major player in the online retail market?
+-**Stakeholder:** Executive Committee of the E-Commerce Company

+-**Key Question:** What trends can be identified in the customer, product, and review data, and how can these insights be leveraged to optimize performance and position the business as a major player in the online retail market?

--Why Now?: After three years of operation, the company’s order volume and total revenue have begun to plateau, signaling a need for strategic intervention.
+-**Why Now?:** After three years of operation, the company’s order volume and total revenue have begun to plateau, signaling a need for strategic intervention.

--Decision Impact: The decisions made at this stage will directly influence the financial stability of all stakeholders — from suppliers and warehouse staff to executives.
+-**Decision Impact:** The decisions made at this stage will directly influence the financial stability of all stakeholders — from suppliers and warehouse staff to executives.
 Without decisive action, the business risks significant financial decline within the next year.

 ---